-The Scholarship includes a quarterly tuition stipend applied as a credit to the student's account and no cash payments will be awarded to the student.
+The scholarship includes a quarterly tuition stipend applied as a credit to the student's account.
 Scholarship funds are set at the beginning of each fiscal year and are awarded on a continuing basis until funds for the fiscal year are depleted.
 Scholarship awards may not exceed 50% of tuition charged for the term.
 The scholarship is non-transferrable and non-substitutable and cannot be combined with any other program.
 The scholarship or program with the greatest benefit to the student will be applied.
-Applications may be requested from the Admissions Office.

-Eligibility: Applicants must meet entrance requirements for their program of study.
-Applicants must meet the eligibility requirements listed above and provide proof of eligibility by submitting a copy of official military documentation with their application.
-Proof of eligibility includes valid military identification card, Leave and Earnings Statement, DD214, Certificate of Eligibility.
-The scholarship may be renewed from quarter-to-quarter so long as the recipient continues to meet the eligibility requirements, remains enrolled, maintains satisfactory academic progress, and maintains a 2.50 cumulative grade point average.
+Eligibility: Applicants must meet entrance requirements for program of study.
+Applicants must be a US military service member, or a dependent or spouse of a US military service member, and provide proof by submitting a copy of official military documentation prior to the start of the term.
+Documents include valid military ID card, Leave and Earnings Statement, DD214, etc. The scholarship may be renewed from quarter-to-quarter so long as the recipient remains enrolled, maintains satisfactory academic progress, and maintains a 2.50 cumulative grade point average.